DJ Kool Herc: Early life and education

 Clive Campbell was the first of six children born to Keith and Nettie Campbell in Kingston, Jamaica.
 While growing up, he saw and heard the sound systems of neighborhood parties called dance halls, and the accompanying speech of their DJs, known as toasting.
 He emigrated with his family at the age of 13 to The Bronx, New York City in November 1967, where they lived at 1520 Sedgwick Avenue.

-Campbell attended the Alfred E. Smith Career and Technical Education High School in the Bronx, where his height, frame, and demeanor on the basketball court prompted the other kids to nickname him "Hercules".
+Campbell attended the Alfred E. Smith Career and Technical Education High School in the Bronx, where his height, frame, and demeanour on the basketball court prompted the other kids to nickname him "Hercules".
 After being involved in a physical altercation with school bullies, the Five Percenters came to Herc's aid, befriended him and as Herc put it, helped "Americanize" him with an education in New York City street culture.
 He began running with a graffiti crew called the Ex-Vandals, taking the name Kool Herc.
 Herc recalls persuading his father to buy him a copy of "Sex Machine" by James Brown, a record that not a lot of his friends had, and which they would come to him to hear.
 He used the recreation room of their building, 1520 Sedgwick Avenue.

 Herc's first sound system consisted of two turntables connected to two amplifiers and a Shure "Vocal Master" PA system with two speaker columns, on which he played records such as James Brown's "Give It Up or Turnit a Loose", Jimmy Castor's "It's Just Begun" and Booker T. & the M.G.'s' "Melting Pot".
 With Bronx clubs struggling with street gangs, uptown DJs catering to an older disco crowd with different aspirations, and commercial radio also catering to a demographic distinct from teenagers in the Bronx, Herc's parties, organized and promoted by his sister Cindy, had a ready-made audience.